csound/manual/docs/opcodes/vpow_i.md

 category:Vectorial:Scalar operations
 -->
 # vpow_i
-Raises each element of a vector to a scalar power
+Raises each element of a vector to a scalar power.

 ## Syntax
 ``` csound-orc